pyconpt/2025/pycon_portugal_2024/content/conduct/privacy_guide/privacy_guide.md

 ### Speakers

 If you are a proposal speaker we will need to collect additional personal data from you.
-And we will require other information different from your personal data (e.g., a title, a description, abstract, a profile photo, etc.) when you do the submission.
-This information is essential to select the titles and defined the conference program.
+And we will require other information different from your personal data (e.g., a title, a description, abstract, a profile photo, etc.) when you make a submission.
+This information is essential to select the titles and define the conference program.

-The PyCon Portugal 2025 will publicly share the slides from the presentations.
+PyCon Portugal 2025 will publicly share the slides from the presentations.

 <hr class="blue-line">